 You have paid your debt, served your time, and you are ready to move on in a new direction, but your criminal record is holding you back.
 Your previous conviction affects your employment, your ability to rent housing, obtain credit, and your ability to get professional licenses.
 A skilled and experienced attorney can help you have your record sealed, or “expunged” so that your record will not hold you back.

-The lawyers at Gorman Malarcik Pierce have helped hundreds of clients expunge their records and start fresh, as if they had never been convicted of a crime.
+The lawyers at Malarcik Pierce Munyer Will have helped hundreds of clients expunge their records and start fresh, as if they had never been convicted of a crime.
 Because the process can be confusing and you must convince a judge that you have truly changed, it is essential that you have an experienced and skilled attorney working for you.

 There are six criteria that must be met before you can apply to have your record sealed:

 - The offense must be one that is eligible for expungement.

 - You must not have been subject to mandatory prison time.
 You must have been eligible for probation for the crime you committed, even if you did not get it.